gbif/hp-swissnatcoll/en/how-to-publish-data.md

 # Encode my data

 1. Click on **Encode**.
-  - A window opens for confirmation check.
+  - A window opens with a short summary of what the encoding does.
+  - If you change your mind, you can cancel and close the window at any time by clicking on **Cancel**.
-2. Click on **Yes, encode**.
+2. Click on **Encode**.
-  - A progression bar appears during the encoding process and disappears when finished. ⚠️ Depending on the number of your records, this step can take up to a day to be completed ⚠️ Closing your navigator has not impact on the process, you can come back later to check the encoding state.
+  - A progression bar appears during the encoding process and disappears when launched. ⚠️ Depending on the number of your records, this step can take up to a day to be completed ⚠️ Closing your navigator has not impact on the process, you can come back later to check the encoding state.
+  - During the encoding, no other action can be started.
 3. Check the percentage of encoded data on your Collection page.
   - Below the grey band with Records - Imports - Exports - Publication and Approvals, there are two boxes displaying first the total number of records (*All records*) and second the percentage and number of un-encoded records (*Not encoded*).
   - By clicking on any **record**, and then on the **Record encodings** drop-down list, you can check the encoding state of all catalogs used for encoding and enriching your data (e.g. geo_reverse, swiss_species, gbif_taxonomy, etc.).
-      - if the status is "Incomplete", the record is "Not encoded".
+  - If the status is "Incomplete", the record is "Not encoded".
 The reason is displayed when passing over the "Incomplete" logo with the mouse.

 # Approve my data

 1. Click on **Approve**.
-  - A window opens for confirmation check.
+  - A window opens with a short summary of what the approval entitles.
+  - Note that only the swiss specimens will be reviewed.
+Records coming from other countries will be ignored.
-2. Click on **Yes, approve**.
+2. Click on **Approve**.
-  - A progression bar appears during the approval process and disappears when finished.
+  - A progression bar appears during the approval process and disappears when launched.
+  - This process might take some time, but we currently can't say how long.
 3. Check the Approval status of your records on your Collection page.